 Szimpla Kert Sunday Farmers Market

-This market is located on a small side street near the Káldy Gyula and Király Ute intersection.
+This market is on a small side street near the Káldy Gyula and Király Ute intersection.
 You enter under a gate with a big sign saying Gozsdu Udvar.

 Bonus!
 Step up your Rubik Cube game and learn to beat your personal record here.
-Perhaps a trip to the next speed cubing event is in your future.
+Perhaps a trip to the next speedcubing event is in your future.

-Street Food and Local Goods in Budapest
+Eat Street Food and Local Goods in Budapest

 Karavan Street Food

-Street Art in Budapest
+Admire Street Art in Budapest

 No trip to Budapest is complete without checking out their street art.
-You’ll find the towering walls of Budapest District VII covered with fantastic art from political and social pieces to downright trippy pieces.
+You’ll find the towering walls of Budapest District VII covered with fantastic art, from political and social pieces to downright trippy pieces.

 Faust Wine Cellar

-This place makes my hipster list because it is one of the most sought-after wine cellars in Budapest and they only have 5 tables.
+This place makes my hipster list because it is one of Budapest’s most sought-after wine cellars, and they only have 5 tables.
 Call ahead and book your exclusive tasting tour through Hungarian wine.
-Located in a brick underground cellar the location is perfect for a romantic date night.
-The owners of the shop are a delightful couple who take time to educate each of the tables, individually, about the various wines on the list.
+Located in a brick underground cellar, the location is perfect for a romantic date night.
+The shop owners are a delightful couple who take time to educate each of the tables, individually about the various wines on the list.
+Reserve Your Spot Here!